RhotsingXieUSF/data_visualization/README.md

 # data_visualization

-Here is 2 visulazation sample of my work:
+Here is 2 visulization sample of my work:

 The first notebook visualized the comparison for Healthcare cost and life expectency for multiple countries including U.S.
 Data from WorldBank